Class: 3D Culture/Scaffold (88)

 Inventors: Doi, Nobutoshi (Osaka, JP); Matsuda, Kazuhisa (Osaka, JP); Hata, Ken-ichiro (Kariya, JP); Sakai, Kensuke (Aichi, JP)

-Assignee: Nipro Corporation (Osaka, JP)
+Assignee: Nipro Corporation (Osaka, JP); Ueda, Minoru (Nisshin, JP)

 Date of First Priority Issue: Thursday April 26th, 2001